nerdofmouth/agency-stack/docs/pages/components/docker-wsl2-config-notes.md

 - Traefik: `/etc/traefik/traefik.yml` is a directory (should be a file).
 - Nginx: `/etc/nginx/conf.d/default.conf` is a directory (should be a file).
 - Containers log errors and enter restart loops.
+- Error messages like: `read /etc/traefik/traefik.yml: is a directory` or `pread() "/etc/nginx/conf.d/default.conf" failed (21: Is a directory)`

+## Root Cause Analysis
+When mounting volumes in Docker, particularly in WSL2 environments, there are several scenarios that can cause the file/directory confusion:

+1. **When the target path doesn't exist in the container's filesystem:**
+   - Docker creates it with the same type as the source (file or directory)
+   - This works correctly if both ends match in type

+2. **When the target path exists in the container but is a directory, and the source is a file:**
+   - Docker fails with: `Cannot create directory, file exists` or `Are you trying to mount a directory onto a file (or vice-versa)?`
+   - The container will not start properly

+3. **When the target path exists in the container but is a file, and the source is a directory:**
+   - Docker fails with similar errors
+   - The container will not start properly

+4. **Most problematic: When a container previously had a directory at the mount point:**
+   - Even after being removed and recreated, Docker may remember the path as a directory
+   - The only solution is to completely remove the container and all its volumes

 ## Solution: Enforce File-Type Configs and Idempotent Repair Scripts